 What is the meaning of water baptism?

-Through water baptism we identify with the death, burial, and resurrection of Jesus.
-As you are immersed under water, you bury your old sinful nature.
-When you come out of the water, you experience the new life and resurrection that belong to you through Jesus.
+As you are immersed in water, you bury your old sinful nature.
+When you come out of the water, you experience the new life and resurrection in Jesus.

 Who should be baptized?